As an action, a blast of cold air erupts from your hands. Each creature in a cone must make a Fortitude saving throw.

 On a failed save, a creature takes 3d6 cold damage and is slowed 1 until the end of its next turn.

 On a successful save, a creature takes half as much damage and isn’t slowed.

 A creature killed by this spell becomes a frozen statue until it thaws.

-You can increase the damage by 2d8 for each additional mana expended.
+You can increase the damage by 1d6 for each additional mana expended.
 If you expend 4 or more mana, the slowed level increases to 2.